 View free policies procedures examples from all manuals.
 No obligation, no credit card!

 Many metrics exists to focus an organization on important organizational objectives and drive the company forward.
 Key organizational metrics are more controversial.
 Many organizations will focus on revenue, profit, and growth as “Key” measures of success.
-Yet, all three are lagging indicators (what has happened) and will not tell you the whole story about your organizations prospects.
+Yet, all three are lagging indicators for measuring organizational success (what has happened) and will not tell you the wholestory about your organizations prospects.

 Revenue does not say anything about your foundation.
 Revenue can rise due to asset sales, unprofitable discounts, or realizing future revenue today.
 Profitable revenue is more important yet profit is an accounting number filled with depreciation, amortization, absorption rules and tax effects.
 Growth sounds great but can hide failing products, while horizontal growth can spread the organization too thin.

 So what is an organization to do?
-Produce a balance of leading and lagging indicators for your success. leading indicators represent metrics that forecast a high probability of future success.
+Produce a balance of leading and lagging indicators for measuring organizational success.
+Leading indicators represent metrics that forecast a high probability of future success.
 For example, the relationship you have with your customers can say a lot about your future sales, you competitive advantage, and your prospects for future growth.

 - Communication Effectiveness – Did your employees understand, not just hear, your latest communication message?
 Sure you said it in your last meeting, newsletter, memo, or web page, but does anybody understand it.
 How would you know?
 Did you use a test, quiz, or did someone repeat it back in different words?
 Do you have a measure for the effectiveness of your communications?